 - What costs are associated with serving on the grantmaking committee?

-- The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.
+- Participation in this program is free.
+The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.
 Any participant or community member interested in offsetting budgetary costs are encouraged to contact Phil Walsh (email@example.com or 207-607-4070) to make a much appreciated donation.

 - How can I apply?